With eye on tax rates, Horizon Pharma buys Ireland's Vidara

-Horizon Pharma Inc (HZNP.O) said it would buy Dublin-based Vidara Therapeutics International Ltd in a reverse merger for $660 million (£397.09 million), the latest U.S. company looking to benefit from Ireland's low corporate tax rates.
+Horizon Pharma Inc (HZNP.O) said it would buy Dublin-based Vidara Therapeutics International Ltd in a reverse merger for $660 million, the latest U.S. company looking to benefit from Ireland's low corporate tax rates.

 The company's shares rose 25 percent to a life-high of $18.30 in early trade as the deal also boosts its pipeline.